Michelle Wolf Blasts Trump For Skipping Correspondents’ Dinner Again: ‘He Doesn’t Have Big Enough Spine’

 Trump’s hostile relationship with journalists has been well-documented, with the president often slamming negative coverage of him as “fake news.”
 He was widely criticized for dubbing the media as the “enemy of the people.”

-This year’s White House Correspondents Dinner will be held on April 27, when Trump has promised his supporters a rally which, in his own words, “will be a big one.”
+This year’s White House Correspondents’ Dinner will be held on April 27.
+Trump has promised his supporters a rally which, in his own words, “will be a big one.”